-We are proud of our history with the Presbyterian Church, and our organization’s by-laws still call for two-thirds of our trustees to be members of the Presbyterian Church USA.
+We are proud of our history with the Presbyterian Church, and our organization’s by-laws still call for a majority of our trustees to be members of the Presbyterian Church USA.
 But we also welcome people from all spiritual backgrounds.
 We firmly believe spiritual life is an integral part of the human experience, and we promote spiritual health regardless of your faith tradition.

 See the Not-for-Profit Difference

 Our organization’s not-for-profit structure means we are better able to serve our residents and the larger communities where we operate — because we are able to focus all our resources to live out our mission rather than serving shareholders.
 What does this look like in practice?
 To take just a few examples, it means:

 - As part of our commitment to providing quality senior services, PMMA provides millions of dollars annually in charitable care through our Good Samaritan Program, which enables residents who outlive their financial resources to continue to live in PMMA’s senior living communities.